 1895 The house is advertised For sale (click on the link to read a clear transcript) in the Leeds Mercury.
 It states that Mr James Cecil Sykes lives in the house and will be remaining there until Oct 1896.
 It is described as Redbank.

-1901 Census details Samuel McClean May (aged 37) living in the house with his wife Isabella, their son Joseph, a cook and their maidservant.
+1901 Census details Samuel McClean May (aged 37) living in the house with his wife Isabella, their son Joseph, a cook, and their maidservant.
 The house is called Penraevon.
-Samuel McClean May was son of Joseph May who had a woollen warehouse, his sons Sam and James changed this to a ready to wear suits manufacturer exporting across the world.
+Samuel McClean May was the son of Joseph May who had a woollen warehouse, his sons Sam and James changed this to a ready to wear suits manufacturer exporting across the world.

-1901 The May’s advertise for a cook maybe the one named in the Census.
+1901 The May’s advertise for a cook may be the one named in the Census.

 1902 Mrs May advertises for a cook urgently, they must have not been very good at keeping staff.
 Mrs May also says they have a nurse as well as a housemaid.
-To have a housemaid, nursemaid and cook was a sign of an upper middle class family at the time.
+To have a housemaid, nursemaid and cook was a sign of an upper-middle-class family at the time.

 1914 July 28th World War 1 breaks out.

 1918 Roll of honour at University of Leeds OTC William Allen 1st West Riding Royal Field Artillery killed 14/3/18 aged 20 at the battle of Ypres.
 Educated at St Peter’s York only son of Mr and Mrs H.S.
 Allen Penraevon Newton Park.
 Announced in the Yorkshire Post 27th March.
 The war ends 8 months later.

 1935 Mr and Mrs Acfield hold the wedding for their daughter.